-This is a modern Latin word of uncertain origin (perhaps originally from a dialectal variation of the Tartar turman, meaning a horse medicine) identifying a mixture of alkaloids such as atropine and hyoscyamine that were used as a narcotic drug.
+This is a modern Latin word of uncertain origin, which perhaps derives from a dialectal variation of the Tartar turman, meaning a horse medicine.
+It identifies a mixture of alkaloids such as atropine and hyoscyamine that were at one time used as a narcotic drug.
 The Greeks knew of its hallucinogenic and disinhibiting effects.

 The cures that were attempted for Dillon’s heroes of ill-health are gloriously cranky and counter-productive.
 Proust lay in bed in a fog of foul smoke, burning “medicinal powders”, and tried “tobacco, tartar emetic, ipecacuanha, coffee, chloroform, stramonium or belladonna cigarettes, cannabis, ether and lobelia”.